 Because of this reaction, the way our body processes and experiences ingested cannabis is completely different.
 Some believe that it could even lead to small doses of cannabis subtly enhancing our lives throughout the day, just as caffeinated beverages currently do.
 So, if some day down the road you are sipping on a hot chai tea with a dollop of delicious cannabis-infused butter fat in it, you will have this reaction to thank.

-Why Eating Marijuana (cannabutter) Is So Different from Smoking It
+Why Eating Cannabis (cannabutter) Is So Different from Smoking It

 Lots of people know the physiological differences between eating cannabis versus smoking it: it takes longer to affect you, it lasts longer, and it can produces markedly different psychoactive experiences.
 The reason that these effects are so unique is that ingested cannabis lies in our digestive system.

-When you smoke marijuana, active drugs like THC and CBD are taken in through the membranes in the lungs and passed into our bloodstream.
-Particles like THC that can pass through the lung membranes are delivered mostly unprocessed to our brain and heart, save for what the combusting process does.
+When you smoke cannabis, active drugs like THC and CBD are taken in through the membranes in the lungs and passed into our bloodstream.
+Particles like THC that can pass through the lung membranes are delivered mostly unprocessed to our brain and heart, save for what the combustion process does.
 This creates a direct link to our nervous system, causing near-instantaneous psychoactive effects.